privacypass/privacypass.github.io/README.md

 Cryptographically speaking, every time the Privacy Pass plugin needs a new set of privacy passes, it creates a set of thirty random numbers `t1` to `t30`, hashes them into an elliptic curve (P-256 in our case), blinds them with a value `b` and sends them along with a challenge solution.
 The server returns the set of points multiplied by its private key and a batch discrete logarithm equivalence proof.
 Each pair `(ti, HMACi(M))` constitutes a Privacy Pass and can be redeemed to solve a subsequent challenge.
 Voila!

 Read the full protocol specification [here](https://github.com/privacypass/challenge-bypass-extension/blob/master/PROTOCOL.md) and the design choices that were made [here](https://privacypass.github.io/protocol).

+## Paper

+We have written a [paper](https://www.petsymposium.org/2018/files/papers/issue3/popets-2018-0026.pdf) that has been accepted into the 2018 edition of [Privacy Enhancing Technologies Symposium (PETS2018)](https://www.petsymposium.org/2018/).
+In the paper, we formalize the protocol and are able prove (based on discrete-log-based cryptographic assumptions) some of the security properties that we require for guaranteeing anonymity and unforgeability.
+We also provide more details on the implementation of the browser extension and our collaboration with Cloudflare.

 ## Contribute